After Blenheim

 "After Blenheim" is an anti-war poem written by English Romantic poet laureate Robert Southey in 1796.
-The poem is set at the site of the Battle of Blenheim (1704), with the questions of two small children about a skull one of them has found.
+The poem is set at the site of the Battle of Blenheim at the Danube in Southern Germany, where in 1704 the Second Grand Alliance between Great Britain, Austria and others prevented French invaders from attacking Vienna.
+Over 10,000 died.
+Decades later, two small children ask questions about a skull one of them has found.
 Their grandfather, an old man, tells them of burned homes, civilian casualties, and rotting corpses, while repeatedly calling it "a famous victory".
-The poem depicts the ignorance of ordinary people of the deeper motives of wars.

 Summary

-The main characters include Old Kaspar (an elderly farmer whose father lived in Blenheim) and his granddaughter Wilhelmine and grandson Peterkin.
+The main characters include Old Kaspar (an elderly farmer whose father lived in Blindheim, called Blenheim by the English) and his granddaughter Wilhelmine and grandson Peterkin.

-Old Kaspar has finished his work and is sitting in the sun in front of his cottage, watching his little granddaughter playing.
+Old Kaspar has finished his work and is sitting in the sun in front of his cottage, watching his little granddaughter, Wilhelmine, playing.
 Peterkin, his grandson, has been rolling a hard round object he found near the stream while playing there.
 He brings it to the old man, who explains that it is a human skull (line 17–18) and that he often finds them while ploughing in the garden (line 22–18).
-The children anticipate a story— "And little Wilhelmine looks up/with wonder-waiting eyes" (ln 26–27).
+The children anticipate a story—"And little Wilhelmine looks up/with wonder-waiting eyes" (ln 26–27).
 Kaspar explains to the children the story of the battle and that the Duke of Marlborough routed the French, although he admits he never understood the reason for the war himself.

-He also mentions that his father had a cottage by the rivulet (a small stream);"My father lived at Blenheim then"— where Peterkin found the skull, until the soldiers burned it to the ground, and his father and mother had fled, with their child.
+He also mentions that his father had a cottage by the rivulet (a small stream);"My father lived at Blenheim then"—where Peterkin found the skull, until the soldiers burned it to the ground, and his father and mother had fled, with their child.
 The following verse refers to a childing mother, or a mother with child (ln 45–46), and many of them died with their newborns, possibly alluding to his own mother.

-Thousands of corpses lay rotting in the fields, but he shrugs it off, as part of the cost of war (ln 53—54).
+Thousands of corpses lay rotting in the fields, but he shrugs it off, as part of the cost of war (ln 53–54).
 Wilhelmine says it was a wicked thing, but he contradicts her, saying it was a very famous victory.